 I like to be at home – Il1k32B@Ho

-I went to the shops at work and bought chocolate – 1We2ThSh@Wo&BoCh
+I went to the shops at work and bought chocolate – 1We2ThSh@Wo&BoC

 For the full guide about Bruce Schneier’s method read our guide on ‘How to create the perfect password’.

-- When using online banking, it is critical that you have two-factor authentication when logging into your bank account online.
+When using online banking, it is critical that you have two-factor authentication when logging into your bank account online.
 You must implement every single security measure when it comes to online banking.
-Take a look at our ‘Six ways to protect yourself when online banking’.